proximax-storage/xpx-chain-explorer/src/docs/Components Technical Information.md

 *from the root, root > src > components > searchResult > BlockInfo.vue.*

 This component is only a section and shows the most detailed information of a block.

-### IncomingTrans.vue
-*from the root, root > src > components > searchResult > IncomingTrans.vue.*

-This component is shown if a public key is invalid for the blockchain but has incoming transactions.

 ### AssetInfo.vue
 *from the root, root > src > components > searchResult > AssetInfo.vue.*